Skip to content Skip to navigation

 How much is the fine?

-If you receive a fine and have difficulty paying it, you can request a payment plan.
-Your request for a payment plan must be made to Brussels Taxation.
+If you receive a fine and have difficulty paying it, you can ask for a payment plan from Brussels Fiscality.

-The maximum number of monthly payments is limited to 4.
+Note : the maximum number of monthly payments per fine is limited to 4.

 How are the checks carried out?